awesomeatpiano/awesomeatpiano/README.md

 - 🌷 hi, i’m @awesomeatpiano
 - 🪴 i’m interested in robotics, math, field hockey, piano, and spending time with friends.
-- 🌱 i’m currently learning java :)
+- 🌱 i’m currently learning java and python :)

 <!---
 awesomeatpiano/awesomeatpiano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.